lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Readers are expected to be familiar with the terms and concepts described in CBOR {{RFC8949}}, CBOR Sequences {{RFC8742}}, COSE {{RFC8152}}, and CDDL {{RFC8610}}.
 The Concise Data Definition Language (CDDL) is used to express CBOR data structures {{RFC8949}}.
 Examples of CBOR and CDDL are provided in {{CBOR}}.

-The word "ciphertext" is used in different ways in the literature for authenticated encryption.
-It may either mean the output of the encryption function only, or the output of the authenticated encryption function, i.e., the output of the encryption function + the authentication tag.
-Following [RFC8152] we use the word in the latter sense, and use the notation 'ciphertext' to remind the reader about that.
+The single output from authenticated encryption (including the authentication tag) is called 'ciphertext', following {{RFC5116}}.

 # EDHOC Outline {#background}